PrestaShop/prestashop-specs/content/1.7/broader-topics/multistorespecialsspecs.md

 ## WHAT

 Thus, this project aims at specifying the current and expected behaviour when the multistore is enabled and when there are many stores.<br/>
 Here are the specials behaviors.
-You can find general specs in back-office/multistoregeneralspecs.md
+Here you can find [general specs](../../back-office/multistoregeneralspecs.md)

 ## SPECIFICATIONS